-Hemingway wrote bis most famous novels in Cuba.
+Hemingway wrote his most famous novels in Cuba.
 He was at Finca La Vigía in 1954 when he found out that he had received the Nobel Prize.
-"This prize belongs to Cuba, since my works were created and conceived in Cuba. with the inhabitants of Cojímar, of which I am a citizen."
+"This prize belongs to Cuba, since my works were created and conceived in Cuba, with the inhabitants of Cojimar, of which I am a citizen."
 With these words, Hemingway placed the prize at the foot of the Madonna del Cobre (see p221).

-Martha

-Gellhorn

-A marlin fishing tournament is held every year at the Hemingway
+THE SEA AND FISHING

 Gregorio Fuentes

-A lover of cocktails, Hemingway

-Medio (see p65) and El Floridita (see p72).
-Both bars were a stone's

-throw from his room on the fifth

-floor of the Ambos Mundos Hotel.
-The writer helped to invent

-the daiquiri.

-was a regular at Bodeguita del

-THE SEA AND FISHING

 Hemingway loved the sea and was passionate about swordfish and marlin fishing.
-He practised the sport with great commitment and courage - not on a luxury vacht, but on a small fishing boat, the famous Pilar - together with a fisherman, Gregorio Fuentes, who also became a good friend.
-The boat was moored at the picturesque village of Cojímar.
+He practised the sport with great commitment and courage not on a luxury vacht, but on a small fishing boat, the famous Pilar - together with a fisherman, Gregorio Fuentes, who also became a good friend.
+The boat was moored at the picturesque

-PILAR

-114
+village of Cojímar.

-Finca La Vigía
+Finca La Vigía 10

-Calle Vigía y Stheinhard, San Francisco de Paula, Havana. ■ San Francisco de Paula.
-Tel (7) 910 809. □ 10am-5:30pm Tue-Sat, 10am-12:30pm Sun.
-5:30pm Tue-Sat, 10am-12:30pm Sun.
-At San Francisco de Paula, on the outskirts of Havana, is the only residence Ernest Hemingway ever had outside the US.
-He lived here, in the periods between his various foreign trips, for almost 20 vears.
+Calle Vigía y Stheinhard, San Francisco de Paula, Havana. ☐ San Francisco de Paula.
+Tel (7) 691 0809. ☐ 10am-5pm Mon-Sat, 10am-1pm Sun. ☑ At San Francisco de Paula, on the outskirts of Havana, is the only residence Ernest Hemingway ever had outside the US.
+He lived here, in the periods between his various foreign trips, for almost 20 years.
 The villa, built in 1887 to a design by Catalan architect Miguel Pascual y Baguer, was bought by Hemingway on 28 December 1940.
-It was made a public museum in 1962, as soon as news of the writer's suicide in the US reached Cuba.
-Everything in the villa is in the same meticulous order it was in when Hemingway lived here.
-There is his library with its more than 9,000 books: various hunting trophies from African safaris hanging in the living room: the author's personal possessions, such as his weapons and typewriter, and valuable artworks. including a ceramic plate by Picasso.
+It was made a public museum in 1962, as soon as news of the writer's suicide in the US reached Cuba Everything in the villa is in the same meticulous order it was in when Heminoway lived here.
+There is his library with its more than 9.000 books: various hunting trophies from African safaris hanging in the living room: the author's personal possessions, such as his weapons and typewriter, and valuable artworks. including a ceramic plate by Picasso.
 The fact that all these objects have been left just as they were creates the atmosphere of a lived-in house rather than a museum.
 Two curious features in the garden are the pet cemetery (Hemingway had about 50 cats during his lifetime), and the Pilar, the author's fishing boat, which was transferred

-The façade of Finca La Vigía, surrounded by tropical vegetation from Cojímar to the museum and placed in a specially built pavilion in the former tennis court.
+The façade of Finca La Vigía, surrounded by tropical vegetation from Cojimar to the museum and placed in a specially built pavilion in the former tennis court.
 The Pilar was a comfortable and fast boat made of black American oak, and the author loved ploughing through the waves on fishing expeditions with his friend Gregorio Fuentes.
 During World War II he used it to patrol the sea north of Cuba, on the lookout for Nazi submarines that were in the area to sink ships laden with sugar intended for the Allied troops.
 Environs Near Hemingway's villa is the village of Santa María del Rosario, founded in 1732 by Count Don José Bayona y Chacón on the estate of his large sugar factory.
 A real gem here is the church of the same name (it is also known as Catedral de los Campos de Cuba), notable for its splendid mudéjar ceilings.
-The church was designed in 1760-66 bv architect José Perera.
+The church was designed in 1760-66 by architect José Perera.
 The austere facade is reminiscent of the Spanish missions in the western US, while the interior contains some unusually lavish elements, such as the extravagantly gilded high altar, and paintings attributed to Nicolás de la Escalera, one of Cuba's early artists.